Implement diode model

 0. It is usually set to

-start the simulation with the diode device blocked.
-If the Initial Current IC parameter is set to a value
+0 to start the simulation with the diode device blocked.
+If the Initial Current IC parameter is set to a value greater than

 Initializing all states of a power electronic converter is a complex task.
 Therefore, this option is useful only with simple circuits.